How Arizona workers’ compensation law applies to firefighters injured or killed in the line of duty

 If you were injured as a firefighter in Arizona and want to ensure that you receive the maximum possible workers’ compensation benefits, we invite you to contact the Law Offices of Robert E. Wisniewski.

-For over 40 years, we have provided timely, dedicated representation to thousands of severely injured workers across Arizona—including fire fighters, fire engineers, fire captains and other fire workers.
+For 45 years, we have provided timely, dedicated representation to thousands of severely injured workers across Arizona—including fire fighters, fire engineers, fire captains and other fire workers.

 Workers’ compensation is all we do, and we do it well.